T1087.002

 ---|---|---|---|

-domain | Domain FQDN | String | $env:UserDnsDomain |
+domain | Domain FQDN | string | $env:UserDnsDomain |

-uac_prop | UAC Property to search | String | 524288 |
+uac_prop | UAC Property to search | integer | 524288 |

 Attack Commands: Run with powershell!